QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 ```{figure} img/stata-working-with-date.png
 ```

-So we can look to convert the `pandas.Timestamp` objects to be represented as simpler strings that contain the information needed for `stata` to convert to `dates`
+So now we can look to convert the `pandas.Timestamp` objects to be represented as simpler `string` based data that contain the information needed for `stata` to convert those `dates`.

+Pandas has a useful method `.astype()` for useful data conversions.

 ```stata
 python